-The aforementioned claim was timely filed and properly processed on the property without resolution and, therefore, was progressed to this Board for final adjudication.
+The dispute identified in the aforementioned claim was the subject of a timelyfiled claim that was properly processed on the property and when not resolved was progressed to this Board for final adjudication.

-The Organization insists that on the above-noted days the Claimant worked sixteen (16) hours with the Carrier failing to provide a hot meal, time to eat the meal or compensation for the meal period.
-The Carrier has not disputed the hours worked by the Claimant.
-The Organization has established a violation of Rules 7(b), 7(d) and 7(f).
-Supporting statements show that until recently the Carrier's practice has been in accordance with the Organization's understanding of Rule 7.
+The Claim established seniority in the Maintenance of Way and Structures Department and was working as a Bridge Tender on Gang 650 headquartered in Louisiana, MO.
+The Organization contends that Claimant Laux worked sixteen (16) hours on each of the above-noted days and was not provided hot meals, time to eat the meals or compensation for the missed meal periods.
+The Carrier has not disputed the Organization's assertions of time worked.
+Attached statements show a past practice in accordance with the Organization's understanding of Rule 7.
 Furthermore, the Carrier has not provided a valid defense.
 While, due to a typographical error, the initial claim wrongfully referred to Rule 17, the claim letter and the quoted Agreement provision later in the letter establish Rule 7 as the relevant Rule.
 Carrier reference to Rule 7(c) is erroneous because that rule refers to a meal taken during a normal work period rather than meals taken after a ten (10) hour work period.
 The Carrier's assertion that the Claimant could have procured his own hot meal and expensed it is "preposterous" because Rule 7(e) obligated the Carrier to provide the meal.
 The Rule does not excuse the Carrier from the obligation to provide the meal because of logistical issues.
 The claim for second and third meals did not involve pyramiding because the claim was not for a double payment.

 The Carrier notes that the initial claim referenced Rule 17, which was not the claim handled on the property.
 The procedural error should cause the Board to dismiss the claim for lack of jurisdiction.
 Regarding the merits, the Organization has failed to satisfy its burden of proof because none of the language in Rule 7 supports the claim.
 The Claimant was paid continuously.
 Rule 7(e) does not mandate a penalty for not providing a hot meal.
 The Carrier is not contractually compelled to bring a hot meal to the Claimant, who was not deprived of the opportunity eat an assigned meal.
 It was impossible for the Carrier to bring a meal to the Claimant, a Bridge Tender who worked in remote sites where the bridges are located.
 No issues were raised about eating a meal within the initial eight (8) hours of work.
 Train traffic and the timing of likely call-outs are known.
 The Organization has not shown that meals were not provided or that the Claimant contacted the Carrier to provide meals.
-Furthermore, payroll data show that the Claimant worked only his standard eight (8) hours on October 9, 2016.
 Mere assertions do not make a prima facie case.
+Moreover, the Carrier does not understand why the claim was filed because records show that the Claimant worked only an eight (8) hour day on each of the days in question.